lupyuen/lupyuen.github.io/src/rewind.md

 ## Roughly One Hour for 20 Rewinds of Build + Test
 ```

+(What about Git Bisect?
+We'll come back to this)

 _Build and Test 20 times?
 Won't the log be awfully messy?_

 Ah that's why we neatly present the __20 Outcomes__ (Build + Test) into the __NuttX Build History__ (part of [__NuttX Dashboard__](TODO))